-Truncation is represented by the asterisk (*), sometimes referred to as a "wildcard" in some instances.
+Truncation is represented by the asterisk (*), sometimes referred to as a "wildcard."

 Example: pharm* retrieves documents with the word pharmacology, as well as the pharmacy, pharmaceutical, etc.

-When the (*) asterisk is placed within a word, it serves as a Wildcard to search for muliple spellings of a word.
+When the (*) asterisk is placed within a word, it serves as a wildcard to search for multiple spellings of a word.

 Example: sul*ur retrieves sulphur and sulfur

 PubMed processes search queries from left to right.
 To specify precedence, enclose terms and operators in parentheses within your search statement.
 You can nest and combine a search statement with the following Boolean operators:

 Expands and retrieves any or all of the search terms [Example: heart attack OR myocardial infarction]

 |AND||Narrows and retrieves records with only both search terms [Example: blood pressure AND stroke]|

 |NOT||Excludes designated second term, only retrieves records for first [Example: health reform NOT health policy]|